sunfounder/picrawler/docs/source/python/python_record_new_step.rst

     manual = '''
-    Press keys on keyboard to control PiSloth!
+    Press keys on keyboard to control!
         w: Y++
         a: X--
         s: Y--